Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter S.

 "Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.
 Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother's womb, and be born?
 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water [sex] and of the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh [through common sex] is flesh; and that which is born of the Spirit [through immaculate sexuality, as required in Leviticus 15] is spirit." - John 3

 Also called the Divine Soul.
-Related to Geburah on the Tree of Life.
+Related to the sephirah Geburah on the Tree of Life.

 "The Being, the Innermost, the Monad, has two Souls: the first is the Spiritual Soul, the second is the Human Soul.
 The Spiritual Soul is Dante’s Beatrice, Beautiful Helen, the Sulamite of the wise Solomon, the ineffable adorable wife, the Buddhi of Theosophy." - Samael Aun Weor, The Esoteric Treatise of Hermetic Astrology